iJKTen/github-card/README.md

 3. Open index.html in a browser which is located in the public folder

 ## How to use
 Include the element.js file in your HTML file.
-Add a new tag in your HTML like
+The repo attribute needs to be in the format of username/reponame Add a new tag in your HTML like
 ```
 <github-card repo="ijkten/github-card"></github-card>